MatanelGordon/rust-result-js/README.md

  - **unwrap_err** = `unwrapErr` in js
  - etc...

-Unlike rust, in javascript in order to return a value you must use the `return` keyword.
+Unlike rust, in javascript, in order to return a value you must use the `return` keyword.
 ```javascript
 import {Ok,Err} from 'rust-result-js';